 Northwell’s information is effective because it is well organized and factual while being reassuring.
 Instead of an image of a hospital patient on a ventilator or the virus cell, the company uses a neutral, reassuring image of a child and an adult washing their hands.
 The site is also packed with FAQs, infographics and late-breaking news on the coronavirus.

 California cancer center City of Hope has changed its homepage to emphasize steps the system is taking to prevent the spread of COVID-19 and offer encouragement during a stressful time for patients and non-patients alike.
 It doesn’t shy away from the emotional aspects of the pandemic.

 William Dale, MD, the Arthur M. Coppola Family Chair in Supportive Care Medicine at City of Hope, offers tweets addressing the social and emotional aspects of coronavirus, as well as information on how families and loved ones can stay connected during social distancing.

 NYC Health + Hospitals is the largest U.S. public healthcare system, operating more than 70 locations across New York City’s five boroughs.
 The system’s Twitter account offers a steady stream of tweets, in both English and Spanish, offering New Yorkers practical tips for staying healthy during the pandemic.

 The homepage of the NYC Health + Hospitals website prominently displays a news feed of the latest coronavirus information, including information on plans to increase staffing and expand to triple their ICU capacity.

 Effective patient communication has perhaps never been as important in our lifetimes as it is right now.
 Healthcare systems that demonstrate that they are on top of all COVID-19 developments and offer valuable information to people can bolster their reputation during a challenging time and stand to strengthen their reputation in the long term as well.
-Download our ebook “Getting Started with Online Reputation Management” today to learn more.
+Check out our series on “Getting Started with Online Reputation Management” today to learn more.